xynlophyl/learning_compsci/README.md

 # learning: collection of research projects and applications

 ### algorithm:
-- Implemenation of basic data structures , as well as applications in LeetCode questions
+- Implemenation of basic data structures, as well as applications in LeetCode questions

 ### deep:
 - Implementations of deep learning systems (e.g. minitorch)